 Determining the validity of a court order, particularly an order from another jurisdiction, can be challenging.
-Therefore, in determining whether there is probable cause to make an arrest for a violation of any court order, officers should carefully review the actual order when available, and, where appropriate and practicable:
+Therefore, in determining whether there is probable cause to make an arrest for a violation of any court order, officers should carefully review the actual order when available, and where appropriate and practicable:

-- (a) Ask the subject of the order about his/her notice or receipt of the order, his/her knowledge of its terms and efforts to respond to the order. - (b) Check available records or databases that may show the status or conditions of the order. - (c) Contact the issuing court to verify the validity of the order. - (d) Contact a law enforcement official from the jurisdiction where the order was issued to verify information.
+- (a) Ask the subject of the order about his/her notice or receipt of the order, his/her knowledge of its terms and efforts to respond to the order. - 1.
+If a determination is made that a valid foreign order cannot be enforced because the subject has not been notified or served the order, the officer shall inform the subject of the order, make a reasonable effort to serve the order upon the subject, and allow the subject a reasonable opportunity to comply with the order before enforcing the order.
+Verbal notice of the terms of the order is sufficient notice (Family Code § 6403). - (b) Check available records or databases that may show the status or conditions of the order. - 1.
+Registration or filing of an order in California is not required for the enforcement of a valid foreign order (Family Code § 6403). - (c) Contact the issuing court to verify the validity of the order. - (d) Contact a law enforcement official from the jurisdiction where the order was issued to verify information.